 By contrast, the total population of the world's smallest countries is only just under 300,000.
-The smallest country in the world at the moment is Vatican City, the small enclave within the Italian city of Rome that is ruled by the Pope and home to just 500 people.
+The smallest country in the world in 2016 is Vatican City, the small enclave within the Italian city of Rome that is ruled by the Pope and home to just over 800 people.

 More than a hundred million people live in the world's ten largest cities.
 Here's a list of the largest cities in the world by population, most of which are in Asia:

 This list sorts cities by the population in the city proper.
 The list looks very different when cities are listed by metropolitan population, in which case it breaks down as follows: Tokyo (36.9 million), Shanghai (34 million), Jakarta (30 million), Seoul (25.5 million), Guangzhou (25 million), Beijing (24.9 million), Shenzhen (23.3 million), Delhi (21.7 million), Mexico City (21.3 million), and Lagos (21 million).